eldipa/xoz/docs/xoz-format.md

 A *stream* must have one and only one `strcut obj_end_of_stream_desc_t` at its end.

+### Rationale - Append-Only

+Xournal++ elements tend to have two parts: one that it is likely to be modified by the user and the other that it is unlikely or even imposible to change.

+The former part tends to be a small set of known fixed-size attributes, of only a few bytes; the latter tends to be an unknown fixed-size, possibly large data.

+For example, when an user creates a *stroke*, its position and color can be changed but not the amount of points.

+If an user deletes a part of a *stroke* cutting it into halves, Xournal++ models this as a full deletion of the former and the creation of 2 independent *strokes*.

+The points of a *stroke* cannot be changed.

+This suggests two different locations for the data.

+Most of the *streams* will represent (part of) *pages* with several *objects* to be rendered (from a ~10 to ~1000 elements).

 ### Reordering

 The application is in its own right to reorder the *objects* of